LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 This version is a classifier model based on Convolutional Neural Network (CNN) using Fasttext embeddings.
 The primary feature of NLU v2 is enabling a separate brand-specific model, built and *trained* for each domain.
 NLU v2 is a scalable solution that can handle a greater volume of requests, providing faster response times and accuracy.

 To perform effectively, NLU v2 expects large sets of data (both intents and training phrases).
-Additionally, it's preferable to have only *one* entity per sample sentence.
-For example, assume you have two entities: COLOR and SIZE.
-You might have sample sentences like, "I want a COLOR shirt," or "I want a SIZE shirt," but not one that says, "I want a COLOR SIZE shirt."
+Additionally, it's preferable to have a maximum of *two* entities per sample sentence, for example, "I want a COLOR SIZE shirt."

 When you create a domain with NLU v2 and use it in LiveIntent or in Conversation Builder, the following is recommended:

-* At least 10 intents in order to [train](intent-builder-domains.html#train-a-liveperson-nlu-v2-domain)
+* At least 5 intents in order to [train](intent-builder-domains.html#train-a-liveperson-nlu-v2-domain)
 * At least 20 training phrases per intent

 {: .important}